Digrol/Denom/trunk/lib/readme.txt

-	If you want to compile libs for Android platform, then you need to exclude some packages from libBase.
+	If you want to compile libs for Android platform, then you need to exclude some source files.